 School Website

-Located in Fairfield, Alabama, Miles College is a private HBCU and a member of the United Negro College Fund.
-Founded in 1898, Miles College is affiliated with the Christian Methodist Episcopal Church and enrolls around 1,700 students per year.
-Students may choose from 28 low-cost bachelor’s degrees across six distinct academic divisions: Natural Sciences & Mathematics, Social & Behavioral Sciences, Humanities, Education, Communications, and Business & Accounting.
-The academic experience at Miles College engages students in spiritual awareness, scholarly inquiry, and rigorous study, enabling them to become not only lifelong learners but also responsible citizens who help mold the global society.
+Miles College is a private HBCU and a member of the United Negro College Fund.
+It was founded in 1898.
+It’s affiliated with the Christian Methodist Episcopal Church and enrolls around 1,700 students per year.
+Students may choose from 28 low-cost bachelor’s degrees across six distinct academic divisions:

 In-State Tuition: $12,132